Sikkim Tourism

 Extensive road network connects almost all parts of Sikkim although the road conditions in the higher reaches (mostly in north Sikkim) are often not good due to heavy snowing.
 Transportation system in Sikkim is excellent and comprises mainly of taxis (reserved and shared) and the vehicles are of various makes and sizes.
 There are also public bus services that operate between various points such as between Gangtok and Siliguri.

 The residents of Sikkim are mainly Nepalese, Lepchas and Bhutias.
-The Lepchas are actually the original residents of Sikkim, the rest are immigrants.
+The Lepchas are actually the original residents of Sikkim, the rest are mostly immigrants.
 There is a mountain village known as Dzongu Valley which is preserved exclusively for Lepchas where you can experience the original Lepcha lifestyle & culture apart from wonderful vistas of mountains, valley and plantations.

 Due to a mix of various ethnic communities in Sikkim, the food and cuisine of several origins have also seen fusion over the years and you can today commonly see food & beverages of one ethnic community is happily consumed by the others.
 Sikkim is a haven to savor many different kinds of authentic Nepali, Tibetan and Lepcha cuisine that can be rarely experienced elsewhere.
 While some of the tribal and specialty food can only be experienced in village homes and home stays, several restaurants in Gangtok and other parts of Sikkim also specialize in authentic Sikkimese food.